In-cell structural systems biology of infection

 For ‘dry-lab’ bioinformaticians, we offer opportunities to develop applied projects based on our own experimental data, data from collaborators at EMBL and outside, and projects focused on software development.
 For ‘wet-lab’ experimentalists, we have a cell biology lab, in which we run proteomics and imaging projects related to the influenza A virus.

 We have three post-doctoral positions available within the ERC Synergy Grant with Julia Mahamid (EMBL Heidelberg), Juri Rappsilber (TU Berlin), and Rachel Green (Johns Hopkins University).
-Official job ads will open soon, but please contact Jan Kosinski now by email if you are interested.

 Your role: Develop new computational methods for modeling the atomic structure of large macromolecular complexes by leveraging tools like AlphaFold and RoseTTAfold, your own new AI-based algorithms, and integrating experimental data from in-cell cryo-electron tomography and crosslinking.
-You have: Ph.D. in Computer Science, Computational Structural Biology, or a related field; Strong programming skills in Python; some machine learning experience.
+You have: Ph.D. in Computer Science, Computational Structural Biology, or a related field; Strong programming skills in Python; deep learning experience.
 Duration: 3-5 years.
 Fully funded.

 In collaboration with, and AI co-mentoring by, Fabian Theis at Helmholtz Münich.